-- (1) The Chief Circuit Judge of the circuit will appoint a committee on arrangements for the conference to assist with the arrangements for the conference, including such matters as program topics, speakers, and related conference activities. submit for approval of the circuit judicial council a conference plan including the proposed location and program for the conference.
-The committee on arrangements will include both circuit judges, district judges, and members of the bar. - (2) The Chief Circuit Judge of the circuit presides at the conference.
-The Circuit Executive of this circuit serves as conference secretary, and will make and preserve a record of conference proceedings.
-The Chief Circuit Judge may appoint other committees, if needed, to pursue or carry out conference actions or advice, and may fill vacancies in or reconstitute or, upon completion of their assignments, discharge such committees.
+- (1) The Chief Circuit Judge will appoint a committee to assist with the arrangements for the conference, including such matters as program topics, speakers, and related conference activities.
+The committee will include circuit judges, district judges, and members of the bar. - (2) The Chief Circuit Judge presides at the conference.
+The Circuit Executive serves as conference secretary and will make and preserve a record of conference proceedings.
+The Chief Circuit Judge may appoint other committees, if needed, to pursue or carry out conference actions.
 If necessary, the Chief Circuit Judge will appoint a judge to serve as conference parliamentarian. - (c) Composition.
-In addition to the active circuit, district, and bankruptcy, and magistrate judges of this circuit, others persons invited to participate in the conference must include: - (1) the senior, inactive senior, recalled, and former retired circuit, district, bankruptcy, and magistrate judges of this court and of the district court; - (2) the United States magistrate judges of the District of Columbia; - (3) the Circuit Executive of this circuit; - (4)(3) the Clerks of Court for the circuit and district and bankruptcy courts; - (5)(4) the Circuit Librarian of this circuit; - (6)(5) the Director of this court's the Legal Division; - (6) the Chief Circuit Mediator;
+In addition to the active circuit, district, bankruptcy, and magistrate judges of this circuit, others invited to participate in the conference must include: - (1) the senior, inactive senior, recalled, and former circuit, district, bankruptcy, and magistrate judges; - (2) the Circuit Executive; - (3) the Clerks of Court for the circuit and district and bankruptcy courts; - (4) the Circuit Librarian; - (5) the Director of the Legal Division; - (6) the Chief Circuit Mediator; - (7) the Director of Workplace Relations; - (8) the Chief Probation Officer; - (9) the Chief Justice of the United States; - (10) the chief judges of other courts in the District of Columbia, including both the federal courts and the courts of the District of Columbia;

-- (7) the Director of Workplace Relations; - (7)(8) the Chief United States Probation Officer of the District of Columbia; - (8) the chief judge of the United States Tax Court, or such representative of the tax court as the chief judge of that court designates; - (9) the Chief Justice of the United States; - (10) the chief judges of other courts in the District of Columbia, including both the federal courts and the courts of the District of Columbia; - (11) the Attorney General of the United States; the Deputy Attorney General; the Associate Attorney General; the Solicitor General; and the Assistant Attorneys General in charge of the Antitrust, Civil, Civil Rights, Criminal, Environment and Natural Resources, National Security, and Tax Divisions; and the Assistant Attorneys General for the Office of Legal Policy, Office of Legal Counsel, and Office of Legislative Affairs; - (12) the Chairman and Ranking Minority Member of the Senate Judiciary Committee and the Chairman and Ranking Minority Member of the House Judiciary Committee; - (12)(13) the Federal Public Defender for the District of Columbia; - (11)(14) the United States Attorney for the District of Columbia; - (13)(15) the Director of the District of Columbia Public Defender Service; - (15)(16) the Attorney General of the District of Columbia; - (9)(17) the Director of the Administrative Office of the United States Courts; - (10)(18) the Director of the Federal Judicial Center; - (14)(19) the deans of local law schools located in the District of Columbia; - (16)(20) members of the bar in such numbers as will permit and promote participation by those engaged in the various fields of federal court practice; and - (17)(21) other individuals whose background, position, or achievement will contribute to the purpose and program of the conference.
+- (11) the Attorney General of the United States; the Deputy Attorney General; the Associate Attorney General; the Solicitor General; and the Assistant Attorneys General in charge of the Antitrust, Civil, Civil Rights, Criminal, Environment and Natural Resources, National Security, and Tax Divisions; and the Assistant Attorneys General for the Office of Legal Policy, Office of Legal Counsel, and Office of Legislative Affairs; - (12) the Chairman and Ranking Minority Member of the Senate Judiciary Committee and the Chairman and Ranking Minority Member of the House Judiciary Committee; - (13) the Federal Public Defender for the District of Columbia; - (14) the United States Attorney for the District of Columbia; - (15) the Director of the District of Columbia Public Defender Service; - (16) the Attorney General of the District of Columbia; - (17) the Director of the Administrative Office of the United States Courts; - (18) the Director of the Federal Judicial Center; - (19) the deans of local law schools; - (20) members of the bar in such numbers as will permit and promote participation by those engaged in the various fields of federal court practice; and - (21) other individuals whose background, position, or achievement will contribute to the purpose and program of the conference.